-ABSTRACT: State-owned enterprises are the embodiment of the purpose of the country's implementation namely the welfare of the nation's life as mandated the opening of the Constitution article 33, the state-owned enterprises are a company whose shares consist 51% of the jountry's ownership and has business governance by involving its management from state institutions i.e. the joinistry of State-owned enterprises.
+ABSTRACT: State-owned enterprises are the embodiment of the purpose of the country's implementation namely the welfare of the nation's life as mandated the opening of the Constitution article 33, the state-owned enterprises are a company whose shares consist 51% of the country's ownership and has business governance by involving its management from state institutions i.e. the Ministry of State-owned enterprises.
 The purpose of this research is to know how business ethics must be held in the management of state-owned enterprises as well as of business ethics so that the objectives of the Constitution can be achieved.
 This method of research methods uses the focus of the Judicial Case Study.
 Research type of Library Research.
 The research approach uses a normative approach.
 The data source used is secondary data.
-Data collection methods are pursue 33 hrough a library study, a qualitative descriptive data analysis method.
-Business ethics in the management of state-owned enterprises is through the principle of governance governance with the spirit of conducting transparent corporate governance and accountability.
-Implementation of business ethics through good corporate governance can be done by 44 government through the Ministry of State BUMN Number 117 Year 2002, which requires companies to apply Good Corporate Governance principles and practices.
+Data collection methods are pursued through a library study, a qualitative descriptive data analysis method.
+Business ethics in the management of state-owned enterprises is through the principle of good corporate governance with the spirit of conducting transparent corporate governance and accountability.
+Implementation of business ethics through good corporate governance can be done by the government through the Ministry of State BUMN has taken strategic steps since the year 2002 began with the decree issued Ministry of State BUMN Number 117 Year 2002, which requires companies to apply Good Corporate Governance principles and practices.